Master of Arts in Mass Communication

-Students seeking the Master of Arts in Mass Communications at Texas Tech University
+Students seeking the Master of Arts in Mass Communication at Texas Tech University

 must follow the guidelines in the Catalog of the Graduate School.